samchen023/control-center/README.md

 # control-center

-making a GUI exe program with python
+making a GUI exe program with python tkinter

 with wifi connection ,bluetooth connected device name and others